 A \$20.00 non-refundable application fee must accompany the completed application form.
 Mail your check or money order, payable to "Community College System of NH," with this completed application to the Admissions Office.
-Attach check here.
-ANSWERING QUESTIONS SO MARKED IS OPTIONAL.
+Attach check here. \ANSWERING QUESTIONS SO MARKED IS OPTIONAL.
 THEY ARE USED FOR STATISTICAL & COUNSELING PURPOSES.
-STUDENT ID# SOCIAL SECURITY NUMBER Ms. Check One: Mr. Mrs. E-MAIL ADDRESS (PLEASE PRINT CLEARLY) NAME First Last Middle List other names used on school records MAILING ADDRESS Street Zip Code State County TELEPHONE NUMBERS Work Home AREA CODE Male Female Date of Birth U.S. Citizen? include Resident Alien Yes No documentation If not a US Citizen: Country of Citizenship Country of Birth - ETHNIC BACKGROUND: (Check all that apply) White, Non Hispanic American Indian/Alaskan Native Hispanic Asian Unknown ☐ Black, Non Hispanic ☐ Native Hawaiian/Pacific Islander Please indicate if a member of your family is attending this institution.
-Relationship SERVICES If you would like information on services for students with disabilities, please contact the Disabilities Coordinator at (603) 542-7744.
+STUDENT ID#\\\\\ \SOCIAL SECURITY NUMBER Ms. Check One: Mr. Mrs. E-MAIL ADDRESS\ (PLEASE PRINT CLEARLY) NAME First Last Middle List other names used on school records\ MAILING ADDRESS Street Zip Code State County TELEPHONE NUMBERS Primary AREA CODE \Female \Male \Date of Birth U.S. Citizen? include documentation Resident Alien No If not a US Citizen: Country of Citizenship \\\\\ Country of Birth - \ETHNIC BACKGROUND: (Check all that apply) White, Non Hispanic American Indian/Alaskan Native Hispanic Asian Unknown ☐ Black, Non Hispanic ☐ Native Hawaiian/Pacific Islander Please indicate if a member of your family is attending this institution. \\\\\ Relationship \\\\\ SERVICES If you would like information on services for students with disabilities, please contact the Disabilities Coordinator at (603) 542-7744.
 VETERANS Are you eligible for Veterans Educational Benefits?
 Are you applying for Survivors' and Dependents' of Veterans Educational Assistance?
 Are you eligible for National Guard Educational Assistance Programs?
 Please indicate the person who should be contacted in a medical emergency.
 NAME OF: (check one) Parent Spouse Middle Last MAILING ADDRESS Street City Zip Code State TELEPHONE NUMBERS